TheSoftwareHouse/fogger/README.md

 Now we can spin up the set-up by `docker-compose up -d`.
 If you have the resources and want to speed up the process you can spawn additional workers executing `docker-compose up -d --scale=worker=4` instead.
 Give it few seconds for the services to spin up then you can start with *Fogger*:

 * `docker-compose run --rm fogger fogger:mongo:run` will read the config file, connect to your source database and start preparing chunk information for the workers.
 See [example config file](Example config file).
+* `docker-compose run --rm fogger fogger:mongo:finish` will create on target collection all the indexes present in source collection.
 * `docker-compose run --rm fogger fogger:mongo:books` is an additional command that will populate your mongo server, test database, books collection with example documents to play with before you start with real data.

 ### Example config file